konveyor/tackle2-ui/README.md

 Then, the following command will download a qcow2 image of Minikube and start a virtual machine from it.
 It will then wait for the Kubernetes API to be ready.

-`$ minikube start`
+`$ minikube start --addons=dashboard --addons=ingress --addons=olm`

-We need to enable the dashboard, ingress and olm addons.
+Note: We need to enable the dashboard, ingress and olm addons.
 The dashboard addon installs the dashboard service that exposes the Kubernetes objects in a user interface.
 The ingress addon allows us to create Ingress CRs to expose the Tackle UI and Tackle Hub API.
 The olm addon allows us to use an operator to deploy Tackle.

-`$ minikube addons enable dashboard`
-`$ minikube addons enable ingress`
-`$ minikube addons enable olm`

 The following command gives us the IP address assigned to the virtual machine created by Minikube.
 It's used when interacting with tackle UI image installed on the minikube cluster.

 ```

 $ minikube ip
 192.168.39.23

 ```

 ### Configuring kubectl (optional)